 Understanding Notre Dame's Composition

 Notre Dame Cathedral is a symphony of materials, each playing a crucial role in the cathedral's structural integrity and aesthetic appeal.
-From the massive limestone blocks forming its walls to the intricate leadwork protecting its roof, every element was chosen with purpose and skill.
+From the massive limestone blocks forming its walls to the layered leadwork protecting its roof, every element was chosen with purpose and skill.
 Let's explore the primary components that constitute this architectural masterpiece.

 Stone: The Foundation of Notre Dame